-- A continuous containment system around the entire track with the exception of the pit entrance and exit - Minimum of a 10-pound BC-rated fire extinguisher, properly mounted, marked, charged, and easily accessible to the pit attendants - Within 70 feet of any point on the track, a minimum of a 10-pound BC-rated fire extinguisher must be properly mounted, marked, charged, and accessible - Entire perimeter restricts unauthorized access to track area - Brake and gas controls return automatically and are properly labeled or color coded
+- A continuous containment system around the entire track except for the pit entrance, and exit - Minimum of a 10-pound BC-rated fire extinguisher, properly mounted, marked, charged, and easily accessible to the pit attendants. - Within 70 feet of any point on the track, a minimum of a 10-pound BC-rated fire extinguisher must be properly mounted, marked, charged, and accessible. - Entire perimeter restricts unauthorized access to track area. - Brake and gas controls return automatically and are properly labeled or color coded.

 - Protective helmet with properly fitting safety harness that meets the American Society for Testing and Materials (ASTM) F2416 or F1492 requirements, displaying the Safety Equipment Institute (SEI) seal

 - Sneakers or sturdy shoes

-- Any loose articles of clothing secured
+- Any loose articles of clothing secured.

-- · Long hair tied back or secured
+- Long hair tied back or secured.